InitKit/old-InitKit/doc/Architecture.md

 A System Entity is some resource whose status may be tracked or polled, and which may in addition be manipulable by requests to be started and stopped.
-The SEOM is the model of objects and their interfaces to which SEs are abstracted; we conceptualise the Ein general as an interface, particular kinds of entities as classes, while the entities themselves are instances of particular subclasses.
+The SEOM is the model of objects and their interfaces to which SEs are abstracted; we conceptualise the SE in general as an interface, particular kinds of entities as classes, and the entities themselves as instances of particular subclasses.

 SEs are named by URIs.
 For example, a local Process resource may be named `process:/rpcbind`.
 A concept of *parametric SEs* exists also; these are not SEs